Loading...

 Portion Control

-Include a source of protein such as grilled chicken, tofu, or paneer in your meal to help slow down the absorption of carbohydrates.
+Include more high-fiber foods such as lentils, chickpeas, or non-starchy vegetables (like broccoli, spinach, or cauliflower) in your meal to slow down the digestion and absorption of carbohydrates.

-Opt for whole grain or multigrain roti instead of refined flour varieties to increase fiber intake.
+If possible, opt for whole-grain roti instead of white or refined flour versions to increase fiber content.

 Meal Timing